Small Bowel Obstruction

 Before any surgical treatment or procedure can begin, you may need to be stabilized.
 This may include:

-Monitoring and IV fluids—At the hospital, doctors will watch closely to see if the blockage will get better on its own, which is often the case in the event of a paralytic ileus.
+Monitoring and IV fluids—Observation at a hospital may be needed to see if the blockage will get better on its own.
 No food will be allowed and fluids will be given through an IV.

 Nasogastric tube—A tube is inserted through the nose and into the stomach to remove fluids and gas, which can promptly relieve pain and pressure.
 It will be left in place until the intestines are working well.